 When the titanic sunk there were not enough lifeboats to save everyone – because they thought she’d never sink!

 Banks thought they'd never sink.
-Therefore, they have no mechanism to handle their failed ponzi scheme (isn't loaning out the same $1 dollar 16 times a ponzi?).
+Therefore, they had no mechanism in place to handle their failed lending schemes (isn't loaning out the same $1 dollar 16 times a scheme?).

 I've received calls from golf course owners all around the USA asking for advice, because their banker is calling in their mortgage.

 Does this sound familiar?

 You’ve been a good bank customer.
 You’ve proudly paid your mortgage payments on time every time – sometimes for many years